Obstetrics, Gynecology, Minimally Invasive & Robotic Surgery located in Midtown Manhattan, New York, NY & Flushing, NY

 An ectopic pregnancy occurs when a fertilized egg grows outside of the uterus, most often in the fallopian tube.
 An ectopic pregnancy can burst and lead to internal bleeding that can be life-threatening.
-Experienced obstetrician and gynecologist Robert Berg, MD, at Arcadia Ob/Gyn, with New York City offices in Midtown Manhattan and Flushing, New York, can provide the care you need if you suspect an ectopic pregnancy.
+Experienced obstetrician and gynecologist Robert Berg, MD, at Arcadia Ob/Gyn, with New York City offices in Midtown Manhattan, New York, can provide the care you need if you suspect an ectopic pregnancy.
 Call the office or request an appointment online today.

 An ectopic pregnancy is a serious gynecological condition in which a fertilized egg grows outside the uterus.
 Nearly 90% of all ectopic pregnancies occur in a fallopian tube.
 As the egg grows, it may cause the tube to burst and lead to serious, life-threatening internal bleeding.

 Any women can develop an ectopic pregnancy; however, your risk increases if you are over the age of 35 or have: